Stellar Lumens (XLM) price prediction for 2023-2030

 - The Stellar Development Foundation, a not-for-profit and non-shareholder fund, was established.
 As such, the founders cannot benefit from the sales of shares.

 - The Stellar Development Foundation ensured that the platform protocol would remain open the same way it was when operating on the Ripple network.

 - There are no privileged members on Stellar.
 Every member is valued.

-- The Stellar Development Foundation has promised to release various reports on its activities, such as employee salary report, Lumen grant report, budget, number of distributed Stellar Lumens (XLM), etc.
+- The Stellar Development Foundation has promised to release various reports on its activities, such as employee salary reports, Lumen grant report, budget, number of distributed Stellar Lumens (XLM), etc.

 - The number of Stellar Lumens to be created (100 billion) was announced from the very beginning.
 New XLM will be generated each week to create artificial inflation of 1% per year.
-The costs of development fund (5% in the total).
+The costs of the development fund (5% of the total).

 - Most Lumens should be distributed for free, except for the 5% operating costs.
 Funds need to be distributed more or less evenly.

 - 25% of all Stellar Lumens (XLM) should go to not-for-profit organisations.